 GIR noted that FRA’s support of the landmark Airbus settlement of €3.6 billion announced in January 2020 helped secure this year’s title, along with FRA’s role in the investigation into allegations of money laundering and US sanctions violations by Swedish lender Swedbank.

-Frances McLeod, founding partner and co-head of FRA’s Data Governance, Technology Solutions and Forensics team, added, “we are proud of the FRA team that worked with Airbus and multiple law firms to find innovative virtual solutions and overcome challenges unique to this complex investigation that led to the landmark settlement with four authorities earlier this year.”
+Frances McLeod, founding partner and Head of FRA’s Data Governance, Technology Solutions and Forensics team, added, “we are proud of the FRA team that worked with Airbus and multiple law firms to find innovative virtual solutions and overcome challenges unique to this complex investigation that led to the landmark settlement with four authorities earlier this year.”

 “FRA’s team of specialised experts work as one global force in driving our 20-year track record of partnering with clients to solve problems and manage risk in investigations, litigation and regulatory compliance.
 We have had a number of successful engagements in the past year supporting clients handling corruption, financial statement fraud, anti-money laundering, sanctions and other financial crime investigations and litigation.
 This spans Swedbank’s money laundering investigation in the Baltics, to a major fraud investigation at a Middle Eastern healthcare provider, and various other headline cases and compliance monitorships involving multinational clients in heavily regulated industries such as oil and gas, pharmaceutical, and financial services.
 As the corporate world continues to adapt to the Covid-19 context, we expect to see even more need for experienced advisors in deploying leading technology solutions for secure remote working environments.”